8 Remote Work Tools Used By Most Productive Studios

 1. Remote project management tools

-Remote project management tools allow you to oversee the creative flow in your studio.
+Remote creative workflow tools allow you to oversee the creative flow in your studio.
 A good tool like this has a built-in task manager with good timeline tracking, a way to review and comment on your teammate's work, and basic media management and sharing.
 Here are a few that I think to meet those requirements.

 The Shotgun is one of the most popular workflow management solutions, just having it all.
 It helps you to easily centralize your whole pipeline into one tool used by everyone, from production managers to artists.
 One of the cons users usually notice is the complexity that comes with all those options of customization, but it's mostly a one-time setup thing.